Advanced sleep spindle identification with neural networks: Materials and methods

 \subsection{EEG and spindle dataset}

 We obtained two datasets to train and study the model.
-The first dataset contained EEG recordings from the Montreal Archive of Sleep Studies (MASS)\cite{OReilly2014}, which are publicly available upon request.
+The first dataset contained EEG recordings from the Montreal Archive of Sleep Studies (MASS)\cite{OReilly2014}, which are publicly available\cite{MASS2020}.
 Retrieval and analysis was approved by the local ethics committee at Technische Universität Dresden, Germany (permit number BO-EK-50012021).
+All analytical methods were carried out according to the ethical principles of the Declaration of Helsinki\cite{WMA2001} and the recommendations on good clinical practice\cite{EMA2021}.
 The second dataset consisted of freely available crowdsourced spindle annotations from the Massive Online Data Annotation (MODA) study\cite{Lacourse2020}.
 Of the 200 individual recordings contained in MASS, the MODA study selected 180~recordings of C3-LE or C3-M2 EEG channels.
 Recordings were split into a younger (24 years mean age) and an older (62 years mean age) cohort to make annotations.
 Each recording was divided into several 115-second-long segments containing N2 sleep without artifacts.
 Ten segments were randomly sampled from each recording in a subset of 30 recordings (from 15 younger and 15 older subjects), and three segments were randomly sampled from each of the remaining 150 recordings.
 After band-pass filtering and downsampling, these segments were exhaustively scored by 47 certified EEG technicians.
 A median of five EEG technicians reviewed any one segment.
-Available to use were an expert consensus of spindle annotations formed from the annotations of the EEG technicians.
+Available to use was an expert consensus of spindle annotations formed from the annotations of the EEG technicians.
 The method by which the expert consensus was formed as well as other details can be found in Lacourse et al. (2020)\cite{Lacourse2020}.